Join our Zine-making Workshop

 What’s the workshop going to be like?

-In this relaxed, creative evening, you will learn how to make your own zine.
+In this relaxed, creative session, you will learn how to make your own zine.
 There is absolutely no pressure to create a 'masterpiece' or rush your work; our main hope is that you simply enjoy the process, go at a pace you are comfortable with, and perhaps feel inspired to continue making zines outside of the workshop.
-We have designed this to be a collaborative space where you are welcome to discuss your ideas with others if you'd like, but there is absolutely no pressure to do so.
-Gentle support will be provided by our team throughout the evening.

 Do you need to bring anything?

-We will have some examples of zines available for inspiration, as well as tea, decaf coffee, and biscuits to keep us refreshed.
-Please feel free to bring any of your own materials you would like to use, such as coloured pens and pencils.
-We also suggest bringing along collaging materials - like old magazines, newspapers, scrap paper, or wrapping paper - to make your zine your own.
+Please feel free to bring your own collaging materials - like old magazines, newspapers, scrap paper, or wrapping paper - to make your zine your own.

 HushFest